 Over much of its range, the ibex and blue sheep are the snow leopard’s major prey.

 They also eat vegetation and carrion (the kills of other animals or dead animals).
-In India this cat is sometimes know as “bharal killer”.
+In India this cat is sometimes known as the “bharal killer”.
 Bharal is the name for blue sheep.
 Snow leopards appear to prefer adult males.

 There is and was a conflict with local herders and farmers as the snow leopard will attack livestock.
 Retaliatory killings then take place by farmers to protect their livelihood.
 Conservation work is being carried out in this most important area, which is a threat to the survival of the precious snow leopard.
 I mention this above.
 Also please see “Why are Snow Leopards Endangered?” which covers threats and conservation.
 Livestock which is hunted are: yak, sheep and goats for example.
 The snow leopard is, it seems, relatively easy to shoot being less fearful of humans than is usual for wildcats.